-We reported the number of tests performed over time by sampling date, including SARS-CoV-2 seropositivity per ABCORA diagnosis.
+We reported the number of tests performed over time by sampling date, including SARS-CoV-2 seropositivity as per ABCORA diagnosis.

-Determinants of SARS-CoV-2 Seropositivity
+Determinants of SARS-cov-2 seropositivity:

-We assessed the association of demographic, clinical, and behavioral/social factors with any SARS-CoV-2 seropositivity using a logistic regression model.
-In addition, we assessed the correlation of reporting having experienced prespecified symptoms within the last 2 weeks at a given visit with seropositivity at the same visit via mixed-effect logistic regression.
-Samples following the first positive serological result were removed from analysis.
-Analyses were performed separately for each symptom.
+We assessed the association of demographic, clinical, and behavioural/social factors with any SARS-CoV-2 seropositivity using a logistic regression model.

+In addition, we assessed the correlation of reporting having experienced pre-specified symptoms within the last two weeks at a given visit with seropositivity at the same visit via mixed-effect logistic regression.
+Samples following the first positive serology were removed from analysis.
+Analyses were run separately for each symptom.

-Among individuals whose first available sample was seronegative for SARS-CoV-2, we assessed the effect of the strength of response to each endemic HCoV (dichotomized as described above) in the first sample on SARS-CoV-2 seropositivity in the next available sample using logistic regression.
-A sensitivity analysis removing all samples within the top 20% in terms of likelihood for SARS-CoV-2 seropositivity (rather than only those testing seropositive) was conducted to address potential confounding in the case of recent SARS-CoV-2 infection at the time of the first sample, which we hypothesized may cause elevated measurements for endemic HCoV responses through cross-reactivity of the beginning anti-SARS-CoV-2 response while simultaneously yielding a false-seronegative result for SARS-CoV-2 if the anti-SARS-CoV-2 response is still below the ABCORA threshold (preventing exclusion from analysis).
-This could mask potential protective effects of stronger responses to endemic HCoVs against SARS-CoV-2 infection, which have been reported elsewhere [2].
-Finally, we plotted the distributions and medians of the strength of endemic HCoV responses in the first samples for each individual among those whose subsequent sample was seronegative versus seropositive for SARS-CoV-2.
+Among individuals whose first available sample was seronegative for SARS-CoV-2, we assessed the effect of the strength of response to each endemic HCoV (dichotomised as described above) in the first sample with SARS-CoV-2 seropositivity in the next available sample using logistic regression.
+A sensitivity analysis removing all samples within the top 20% in terms of likelihood for SARS-CoV-2 seropositivity (rather than only those testing seropositive) was conducted to address potential confounding in the case of recent SARS-CoV-2 infection at the time of the first sample, which we hypothesised may cause elevated measurements for endemic HCoV responses through cross-reactivity of the beginning anti-SARS-CoV-2 response while simultaneously yielding a false seronegative result for SARS-CoV-2 if the anti-SARS-CoV-2 response is still below the ABCORA threshold (preventing exclusion from analysis).
+This could mask potential protective effects of stronger responses to endemic HCoVs against SARS-CoV-2 infection, which have previously been reported[2].
+Finally, we plotted the distributions and medians of the strength of endemic HCoV responses in the first samples of each individual among individuals whose subsequent sample was seronegative versus seropositive for SARS-CoV-2.

-Correlates of Strength of Serological Response to SARS-CoV-2
+Correlates of strength of serological response to SARS-cov-2:

-We used Bayesian models to assess the correlation of demographic, clinical, and social/behavioral factors with the strength of the antibody response to SARS-CoV-2 considering the first seropositive sample of any individual.
-We used both a multivariate model summarizing the response of a given immunoglobulin subtype against all 4 SARS-CoV-2 antigens and a univariate model assessing each immunoglobulin subtype/ SARS-CoV-2 antigen pair separately.
+We used Bayesian models to assess the correlation of demographic, clinical, and social/behavioural factors with the strength of the antibody response to SARS-CoV-2 considering the first seropositive sample of any individual.
+We ran both a multivariate model summarising the response of a given Ig subtype against all four SARS-CoV-2 antigens, and a univariate model assessing each Ig subtype / SARS-CoV-2 antigen pair separately.
 Further information is provided in Supplement 1.3.

-Finally, we assessed whether the strength of endemic HCoV responses (dichotomized as described above) measured at the first visit was associated with the strength of SARS-CoV-2 antibody responses at the subsequent visit among participants who were seronegative for SARS-CoV-2 at the first and seropositive at the second visit, using the aforementioned Bayesian models.
-On observing an association of sex and age with HCoV levels, we repeated these analyses with stratification by sex or age.
+Finally, we assessed whether the strength of endemic HCoV responses (dichotomised as described above) measured at the first visit was associated with the strength of SARS-CoV-2 antibody responses at the subsequent visit among participants who were seronegative for SARS-CoV-2 at the first and seropositive at the second visit, using the aforementioned Bayesian models.
+Upon observing an association of sex and age with HCoV levels, these analyses were repeated with stratification by sex or age.